Tinkerforge/doc/en/source/Hardware/Bricklets/One_Wire.rst

 |test_connect|.

 |test_tab|
-If everything went as expected ...
-TBD.
+If everything went as expected you can now use the Brick Viewer to communicate with a connected 1-wire device.

 .. image:: /Images/Bricklets/bricklet_one_wire_brickv.jpg
    :scale: 100 %